NCIP/gdc-docs/docs/Data_Submission_Portal/Users_Guide/Submission_Workflow.md

 ## Overview

-The workflow diagram below represents the data submission process that is implemented by the GDC Data Submission Portal.
+The workflow diagram below represents the data submission process implemented by the GDC Data Submission Portal.
 The submitter logs into the GDC Data Submission Portal, uploads data into the project workspace, and validates the data.
 When the data is ready for processing, the submitter reviews the data and submits it to the GDC.
 The GDC processes the data through the [GDC Harmonization Process](https://gdc.nci.nih.gov/submit-data/gdc-data-harmonization).
 Processed data is released to the [GDC Data Portal](https://gdc-portal.nci.nih.gov/) and other [GDC Data Access Tools](https://gdc.nci.nih.gov/access-data/data-access-processes-and-tools) according to [GDC data sharing policies](https://gdc.cancer.gov/submit-data/data-submission-policies).

 [![GDC Data Submission Portal Workflow](images/gdc-submission-portal-submission-workflow.png)](images/gdc-submission-portal-submission-workflow.png "Click to see the full image.")